Lyuuke/Oryzacola/README.md

 `PaddyRow.sightsee()` and `PaddyRow.maturize()` act similary as `Oryza.inspect_plant()` and `Oryza.maturize()`.

-`PaddyRow.free_pollinate()` let all crops in the row which are mature spead their pollens by wind at once.
+`PaddyRow.free_pollinate()` lets all crops in the row which are mature spead their pollens by wind at once.